-As a 21st century business, an online presence is one of the most important aspects.
-Most businesses these days depend on the internet for most of the processes, from collecting data, online payments, emails to connecting with customers.
-The internet has become a crucial backbone of modern businesses, small or big.
-Internet and modern technology can provide a business with great advantages but at the same time, it comes with its own risks that many are not aware of Cyber Risks.
+As a 21st century business, an online presence is one of the most essential aspects.
+Most companies these days depend on the internet for most of the processes, from collecting data, online payments, emails to connecting with customers.
+As a result, the internet has become a crucial backbone of modern businesses, small or big.
+Internet and modern technology can provide a company with significant advantages, but at the same time, it comes with its risks that many are not aware of Cyber Risks.

-These cyber risks can breach business security and ruin the business completely.
-Although one of the main targets to have their security breached are Small medium enterprises (SMEs).
-SMEs are the most common business that has started to grow in Asia.
-They make up more than 96% of all Asian businesses.
+These cyber risks can breach business security and ruin the business entirely.
+Although one of the main targets to have their security breached are Small, medium enterprises (SMEs).
+This is because SMEs are the most common business that has started to grow in Asia.
+They make up more than 96% of all Asian companies.
 Therefore SMEs must understand Cyber risks and adopt a successful cybersecurity strategy in their business plans.

 What are Cyber Risks?

 Cyber risks can be one of the most threatening factors an SME will ever face in Asia.
 It can happen over seconds.
-Imagine this – you have just uploaded a large amount of key data to the cloud to share with your fellow employees and gone for a coffee break.
-After returning, all the data – passwords, employee contacts, sensitive company information – is gone and the business has just become a victim of cyber-crime.
-Cyber risk is commonly defined as experiencing harm or loss to a business resulting from breaches or attacks on information systems of the business, in various ways.
+Imagine this – you have just uploaded a large amount of critical data to the cloud to share with your fellow employees and gone for a coffee break.
+After returning, all the data – passwords, employee contacts, sensitive company information – is gone, and the business has just become a victim of cyber-crime.
+Cyber risk is commonly defined as experiencing harm or loss to a firm resulting from breaches or attacks on the business’s information systems in various ways.

 The Top 5 Cyber Risks faced by SMEs